Saturday if you missed the Equipment Maintenance Seminar, you missed a lot of great information. Now with most dive get-togethers, there is food.

 - Clean only while under pressure.

-- Run fresh water over system especially after saltwater use.
+- Run fresh water over the system especially after saltwater use.

 - NEVER dunk entire regulator in rinse tank after dives